9 Natural Ways To Regulate Your Cycle And Balance Hormones

 Different herbs and spices can influence menstrual health by supporting hormone balance and easing menstrual symptoms.
 Here are a few of my favorite period-regulating herbs and spices:

 • Chasteberry: Also known as vitex, chasteberry is a popular natural remedy for PMS symptoms, particularly breast tenderness, and period regulation.
-(5) You can find chasteberry in capsules or tincture form.
+(5)

-• Ginger: Ginger has been used for centuries to alleviate nausea, but its anti-inflammatory properties may also reduce menstrual pain and menstrual cramps.
+• Ginger: Ginger has been used for centuries to alleviate nausea, but its anti-inflammatory properties may also help to reduce menstrual pain and menstrual cramps.
 (7) Studies show daily supplements may also reduce bleeding in those with heavy periods.
 (8)

 • Parsley: Compounds in parsley, like apiole and myristicin, may play a role in stimulating menstruation and relieving period pain.
 (9) Parsley tea is a popular way to get the benefits of this herb.